Nov. 18, 2022

 I was a rookie officer in the Baltimore Police Department, about 6 months out of the academy.
 I was 22-years-old at the time.

 It was a beautiful spring day.
 My side partner, an officer from the neighboring post to mine, received a call from dispatch for a man that was threatening to set himself on fire with gasoline.
 Even as a rookie, I had learned that there were certain calls that immediately stood out from the non-stop calls for service.
 And this one got my attention immediately.
 A Police Officers Nightmares.
+All of our great interviews are available as a free podcast on Apple Podcasts, Spotify, our website, or most major podcast platforms.

 While driving to the call, my thoughts were racing… I hope and pray that the call is unfounded… what should I do… how can I talk this man down from a suicide attempt… I hope the call is unfounded… what are the procedures and general orders to follow to handle a situation like this?